claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   through the device.
 It can also prevent any connection to the Internet.
   Once an attacker has access to the device, they can use it to:
-  * Phisical prevention of use of the device (the device can be used, for example, to call police services, which is restricted with this attack)
+  * Phisical prevention of use of the device (the device can be used, for example, to call police services, which is restricted with this attack).
-  * Access contacts and data (media or messages) stored in it
+  * Access contacts and data (media or messages) stored in it.
-  * Access to accounts and authentication mechanisms for other accounts (saved passwords or authenticator apps -2-factor authentication-, for example)
+  * Access to accounts and authentication mechanisms for other accounts (saved passwords or authenticator apps -2-factor authentication-, for example).
-  * Perform impersonation
+  * Perform impersonation.
-  * Perform denial of access to the device, networks or the Internet in general
+  * Perform denial of access to the device, networks or the Internet in general.
-  * Destroy the device itself and any information stored in it
+  * Destroy the device itself and any information stored in it.
-  * Impersonate by using the victim's online identity as accessed through the device to publicly post information that can be private or fake.
+  * Impersonate by using the victim's online identity as accessed through the device. to publicly post information that can be private or fake.

 * Exposing of private information or media: This attack builds on top of other attacks.